 Simplified Card Craps Counting

-Lately, I’ve been drawn back to the card craps (PlayCraps™) game at my local Viejas Casino, mostly because I’m willing to lay more odds now with my newfound bankroll.
+Lately, I’ve been drawn back to the card craps (PlayCraps) game at my local Viejas Casino, mostly because I’m willing to lay more odds now with my newfound bankroll.
 They’ve changed the constant shuffle machine (CSM) to the ShuffleMaster® 126 model, which has a lot more internal slots than the previous shuffler.
 I thought this might hurt the don’t pass advantage, but I updated my simulator parameters (now 40 slots, and 312 cards) and the results remained as good as before.
 Most importantly, I added a MIN_RESERVOIR_DEPTH parameter, which is the minimum number of cards in the chute (reservoir) before the CSM drops another slot.
 I set it to 5 cards, and experimented with various counting window depths, and max odds to find a strategy I was comfortable with.

-I also found that laying 5x odds is enough to gain about +0.25% over the house.
+I found that a window size between 3 and 6 rolls prior rolls didn’t make much of a difference.
+This was a nice result, because it’s practically impossible to remember more than two prior rolls, and the management won’t let me record rolls with paper and pen anymore 😦 I also found that laying 5x odds is enough to gain about +0.25% over the house.
 (10x odds yields an 1.8% edge.)
 Again, this is nice, because 5x is the limit of my comfort zone.
 So, I’ll bet $5 on the Don’t Pass line, and use a 3-roll window to determine when to lay 5x odds.

-| Point | Roll Values | Lay Conditions | Notes |
+Point | Roll Values | Lay Conditions | Notes |

-| 4 | +4 if both die <= 3 (“low”) -4 if both die >= 4 (“high”) 0 otherwise (“neutral”) |
+4 | +4 if both die <= 3 (“low”) -4 if both die >= 4 (“high”) 0 otherwise (“neutral”) |

 count >= 0 in last 3 rolls |